BZ-Milko/Game-Maker-Lite-Archive/README.md

 I've bundled my old school projects I made in year 8 (aka 7th Grade) if you wish to check them out.

-Will be taken down if requested to my Game Maker or YoYo
+Will be taken down if requested to by Game Maker or YoYo